-For centuries, Greece, particularly in the rural areas, was an incredibly patriarchal society, in which women were not afforded equal rights in the home, school, or workplace.
-Women in Greece did not even gain the right to vote until 1952.
+For centuries, Greece, particularly in the rural areas, was an incredibly patriarchal society in which women were not afforded equal rights in the home, school, or workplace.
+Women in Greece did not gain the right to vote until 1952.

 Kalliroi Parren and the early feminist movement in Greece

-Kalliroi Parren (or Kalliroi Signaou), is widely considered to have founded the feminist movement in Greece.
+Kalliroi Parren (also known as Kalliroi Signaou), is widely considered to have founded the feminist movement in Greece.
 Born in Rethymno, Crete in 1859, Parren received a high quality education in some of the best schools in Greece at the time.

 Fluent in Russian, Italian, French, and English, Parren was highly intelligent and dedicated to spreading knowledge, a passion that led her to become a teacher.